annubelgaonkar/CouponService/README.md

     - Product-wise percent discount
     - Basic BxGy evaluation with repetition limit
 - `CouponServiceApplicationTests` – verifies that the Spring Boot application context loads successfully.

+These tests use JUnit 5 and Mockito with H2 for in-memory data.

 ---